-Since my third bachelor semester (winter term 2017), I became part of the organisation team and work with multiple team members to constantly improve the currently biggest student driven gamejam in Germany.
+Since my third bachelor semester (winter term 2017), I became part of the organisation team and worked with multiple team members to constantly improve the currently biggest student driven gamejam in Germany.

 My current role in the team is the one we call “Coordinator”.
-I have the overview, assign tasks, manage documents like the agenda, todo list and the meetings.
+I have the overview, assign tasks, manage documents like the agenda, todo lists and the meetings.

 Official SGJ Info document: SGJ_Infos.pdf (might be outdated)